 Changed scenario in post COVID-19 world

-WHO has been instrumental in ensuring that lessons learnt from one region affected by the pandemic are shared globally so that the same mistakes are not repeated.
+WHO has been instrumental in ensuring that lessons learned from one region affected by the pandemic are shared globally so that the same mistakes are not repeated.
 It has also released guidelines for the preparedness of urban areas in managing future emergencies.
 It makes sense to consider these recommendations when preparing a plan for smart cities.
 Some of these guidelines are:

 - Identification of support systems for the smooth functioning of urban life, like supply chains, cross-sectoral workforce, local Institutions, community leaders and groups, and professional associations.